mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 <div class="page">

-## Sign up or sign in Login page
+## Authentication

+This includes a page for *Sign up or sign in*, *logout operation*, a *Logout confirmation* indication of some sort, handling of AuthCookie, and middleware in app.js to check for authenticated user.

-This is the landing page for the application.
+Sign up/Sign in is the landing page for the application.
 Unlike some applications, you are not allowed to do anything until you sign in.
 If you don't have an account you can sign up here.